FAOEuFMD/TOM/README.md

 ```

+JSON Web Tokens (JWT) are a compact, URL-safe means of representing claims to be transferred between two parties.
+The tokens are designed to be secure and can be used for authentication and information exchange.

+### Production build

+13. Run `npm run build` in the client folder to create a production build in the server folder (`/server/public`).

 ### Deploying to AWS & Render

-Deployment to both AWS and Render is done via a Continuous Integration and Deployment pipeline, on CircleCI.
-The configurations are in a .circleci folder in the root folder of this application.
+Deployment to both AWS and Render is managed through a Continuous Integration and Deployment (CI/CD) pipeline using CircleCI.
+The configurations for this pipeline are located in the .circleci folder in the root directory of this application.

-Render carries the staging version so changes can be made there and tested.
-The render version is connected to a staging database in AWS, where changes are made as and when necessary.
+The staging environment is hosted on Render, allowing for changes to be tested before they are deployed to production.
+The Render environment is connected to the production database on AWS, where necessary changes and updates can be made.

 Good luck!